cornelioroyer/ERPProject/README.rst

 Install
 =======
-First of all you obviously need to clone this project locally, so you must install git application on your machine =) `git clone https://github.com/darklow/django-suit.git`
+First of all you obviously need to clone this project locally, so you must install git application on your machine.
+`git clone https://github.com/darklow/django-suit.git`

 Python